apache/apisix/docs/en/latest/tutorials/health-check.md

 ]
 ```

-### State Diagram
+### State Transition Diagram

 ![image](../../../assets/images/health_check_node_state_diagram.png)

-All nodes start with an initial status of `healthy`.
-It's important to note that when a node is in the `healthy` state and the health check succeeds, or if the node is in the `unhealthy` state and the health check fails, the data in the counter will not be updated.
-The counter is only refreshed under different circumstances.
+Note that all nodes start with the `healthy` status without any initial probes, and the counter only resets and updates with a state change.
+Hence, when nodes are `healthy` and all subsequent checks are successful, the `success` counter is not updated and remains zero.

 ### Counter Information